 The arrival of a Lump Sum of money would likely create mixed emotions.
 It could come from a former employer pension plan, an inheritance, the sell of a property or a business, or simply because you have been sitting on the market sideline for a while and you are now ready to invest.
 In any case, receiving an amount over $100,000 is quite exciting.
 You picture several projects and a world of possibilities open-up.
 Unfortunately, the sudden arrival of a Lump Sum of money comes with it loads of concerns.
 Today, I’m going to answer a crucial question:

-How Do You Invest a Lump Sum of Money?
+How to Invest a Lump Sum of Money?

 If you have been searching the web for a methodology on how to invest a large amount of money, you’ve probably read tons of articles about how people would do it.
 I always had a problem with people knowing stuff, but not doing them.
 When it comes down to investing money, there is a huge gap between theory and reality.
 All the would, could, should take a whole different meaning when you hold a check with several zeros in your hand.